Using WordPress for Websites

 By default, WordPress is set up to be used for blogging.
-The home page lists your posts in reverse chronological order.
+The front page lists your posts in reverse chronological order.
 However, WordPress can also be used as an effective Content Management System for small websites.

 To use WordPress for a website, most of your content will be created in Pages instead of Posts.
 Pages are used for static content that is not time sensitive like a Post.
 Your Posts will be displayed on another Page.
 We have more information about Posts vs. Page on our Hints and Tips page.